 Women would arrange the snood to hold the hair from the crown, keeping the front sections free.
 The front sections of the hair would then be either styled into small rolls, bangs or a large faux-bang pompadour roll.

 1940s Hair Flowers

-They could also be teamed with other 1940s hair accessories, such as snoods as previously mentioned.
-Hair flowers were often worn with hats, carefully pinned along the hairline just peeping out underneath the brim of the hat.
+They could also be teamed with other 1940s hair accessories, such as the previously mentioned snoods.
+Hair flowers were often worn with hats, carefully pinned along the hairline and just peeping out from underneath the brim of the hat.
 Flowers with veils were an alternative to hats as well.
 They were especially popular with teenagers.

-Flowers add an enduring naturalistic quality to an outfit, creating a hint of whimsy to perhaps a previously sombre ensemble.
+Flowers add an enduring naturalistic quality to an outfit, creating a hint of whimsy to what was perhaps a previously sombre ensemble.
 Popular flowers were white gardenias, roses, daisies, narcissus, and asters.
 Colors could be various shades of red, yellow, medium blue, pink, or white.
-Flowers were artificially made from rayon or silk including the some green leaves.
+Flowers were artificially made from rayon or silk, including the green leaves on some models.